XioroLabs/ShaForge/README.md

-# ​"ShaForge exists to eliminate the gap between mobile hardware and professional production.
+# ​ShaForge exists to eliminate the gap between mobile hardware and professional production.
 It is a self-healing, hardware-aware, and entirely sovereign environment for those who build the future from their pocket."